 As the colder months approach, it’s important to think about how your little ones might be affected by the drop in temperature.
-Here are some top tips from Damon Marriott, Head of Product Development at Joie UK, to make sure your baby is as safe as can be in the snowy season.
+Here are some top winter safety tips to make sure your baby is as safe as can be in the snowy season.

 Keeping them safe and comfortable in the car

 When it’s cold outside, we all know it’s incredibly important to keep your little one wrapped up and warm in a cosy coat.
 However, when travelling in a car seat the size of the coat adds slack to the harness, so if there’s an accident your baby won’t be restrained properly, and could be seriously harmed.

 Remove their coat in the car and place your little one into the harness without it.
 Then simply use the warm coat like a blanket over the top.
 If they keep kicking it off, pop the arms back in, this helps to hold it in place and keep them warm.

 It also allows you to quickly remove the coat when the car warms up to prevent your little one from overheating.
 This technique keeps the coat warm for when you arrive at your destination and need to get out in the cold air.

 Getting a good night’s sleep

 A good night’s sleep is ideal for both parent and baby.
 But ensuring your little one is safe and cosy at night can be tough.
 Try to keep the room temperature between 16-20°c.
 This is the perfect temperature to ensure that your baby is comfortable, but not too hot.

 Also consider what’s in their cot, as a general rule ‘less is more’.
 This is one of the most important winter safety tips.
 Remove stuffed toys, pillows and loose blankets from the cot, as these can be dangerous.
 If baby has warm sleep clothes on, just a tightly fitted sheet on the mattress is all that’s needed.
 For their first sixth months, the safest place for your baby to sleep is in a cot in your room.